lunarenzo/AuthMeReReloaded/README.md

 ## Description

-Prevent username stealing on your server!<br>
+Prevent usernames stealing on your server!<br>
 Use it to secure your Offline mode server or to increase your Online mode server's protection!

 AuthMeReloaded disallows players who aren't authenticated to do actions like placing blocks, moving,<br>